Therapy in Chester, NJ and Florham Park, NJ

 1. Focus on yourself.
 Take care of your own physical and mental health.
 Seek therapy.
 Journal.
 Meditate.
 Do yoga.
 Exercise.
 Make plans with friends.
 Take a knitting class or a Spanish class.
 Reevaluate your hobbies and interests and take action!
 We are so much more than just a partner or spouse and we have our own needs, interests and desires that we can and should focus on - especially now.
 Not only will it be a good distraction from all of your difficulties at home, but it will also be a good reminder of all the other great things in your life.
 Do your best to love yourself and be patient.

 2. Listen.
-As challenging as it may be to listen and absorb your partner's anger, blaming, self-deprecation or pure craziness, sometimes listening without interrupting and then sharing your perspective if he is open to hearing it can do wonders.
+As challenging as it may be to listen and absorb your partner's anger, blaming, self-deprecation or pure craziness, sometimes listening without interrupting and then sharing your perspective can do wonders.
 Sometimes your partner will not want to listen to you or take your advice and he could easily get angry and defensive.
 If that is the case, do your best to be empathetic and just listen calmly without judgment and without taking things personally.
-If he becomes aggressive or verbally abusive you don't need to stand there and be his punching bag.
+If your partner becomes aggressive or verbally abusive you don't need to stand there and be his punching bag.
 No need to retaliate.
 You need to protect yourself.
-Tell him you will talk to him when he is calmer and then walk away.
-If he comes after you and you feel threatened, then call the police.
+Tell your partner you will talk to them when they are calmer and then walk away.
+If your partner comes after you and you feel threatened, then call the police.

 3. Have no expectations - about your relationship, about what your partner may or may not be thinking or doing, about what's going to happen (or not happen), about how long this crisis may last.
 It's natural to want to have some sort of idea about what your partner is thinking and how the situation at hand will play out, but there are no answers right now, and it's best to take the steps you need to accept the unknown.